Mubarak Dohak

-Mubarak bin Dohak (born 11 November 1961 at Pantai, Seremban), is the 16th and current Dato' Klana Petra (or Undang) of Sungai Ujong, one of the traditional domains (luak) of Negeri Sembilan, Malaysia.
+Mubarak bin Dohak @ Thahak (born 11 November 1961 at Pantai, Seremban) was the 10th Dato' Klana Petra (or Undang) of Sungei Ujong, one of the traditional domains (luak) of Negeri Sembilan, Malaysia.
 He was installed on 29 December 1993.
-He is the head of the Waris Hulu lineage; the other noble lineage of Sungai Ujong is Waris Hilir.
+He is the head of the Waris Hulu lineage; the other noble lineage of Sungei Ujong is Waris Hilir.

 Early life

 Mubarak Dohak was born on 11 November 1961 in Kampung Telaga Undang, nearby Pantai.
-He is the only child of the late Dohak bin Dato' Sutan Nara Haji Abu Samah and Puan Lawiyah binti Dato' Amar Setia Alwi.
+He is the only child of the late Dohak bin Sutan Nara Haji Abu Samah and Lawiyah binti Amar Setia Alwi.
 His father died when he was at the age of three years old.

 He received his early education at King George V Primary School from 1968 to 1973, and then continued his studies at King George V Secondary School from 1974 to 1978, and successfully obtained an MCE.

+2026 Negeri Sembilan constitutional crisis

+On 17 April 2026, Negeri Sembilan Menteri Besar Dato' Aminuddin Harun announced that Mubarak was removed from his office as Undang of Sungei Ujong, with effect from 13 May 2025, for 33 alleged offences by Mubarak relating to the traditions and customary laws of Negeri Sembilan.
+This announcement came after a special session of the Dewan Keadilan dan Undang (DKU) chaired by Yang di-Pertuan Besar of Negri Sembilan Tuanku Muhriz advised the Luak of Sungei Ujong to accept Mubarak's removal, in which the Ibu Soko (matriarchal clan leaders) of the Klana Hulu and Anak Waris Klana Hulu of Sungei Ujong were also in attendance.

+On 20 April at the Balai Undang Luak Sungei Ujong, Mubarak and the other three Undangs (Undang of Jelebu Dato' Haji Maarof bin Mat Rashad, Undang of Johol Dato' Haji Muhammed bin Abdullah, and Undang of Rembau Dato' Haji Abdul Rahim Yasin) declared the removal of Tuanku Muhriz over claims of alleged misconduct and named Tunku Nadzaruddin, the Tunku Panglima of Negeri Sembilan and the third son of the 10th Yang di-Pertuan Besar Tuanku Ja'afar, as the 12th Yang di-Pertuan Besar.
+Aminuddin rejected the declaration on the grounds that Mubarak, who signed and read the declaration, no longer held any authority as Undang, having not received the mandate from the Ibu Soko Klana Hulu and Anak Waris Klana Hulu.
+On the following day, the four Undang claimed that Mubarak's removal was not valid as the DKU members who were present during the special session did not make a decision on the matter and that the other three Undang did not agree with Mubarak's removal.
+On 30 April, Mubarak was ordered to vacate the official residence of the Undang of Sungei Ujong.